zeff96/restaurants_ratings/README.md

 > Add at least 2 questions new developers would ask when they decide to use your project.

-- **Is React still relevant for modern web development?**
+- **[Question_1]**

   - [Answer_1]

-- **Yes, React remains a highly relevant and widely used JavaScript library for building user interfaces in modern web development.
-It provides a component-based architecture, a strong developer community, and is actively maintained by Facebook.
-React's popularity and flexibility make it a solid choice for building interactive web applications.**
+- **Why choose Express for the backend of this project?**

-  - [Answer_2]
+  - [Express is a popular and minimalistic Node.js web application framework known for its simplicity and flexibility.
+It's a great choice for this project because it allows developers to quickly set up RESTful APIs and handle HTTP requests and routes efficiently.
+Express also integrates well with other libraries and databases, making it a suitable choice for building the backend of a React application with a PostgreSQL database.]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>